|Other Names||Signaling lymphocytic activation molecule, CDw150, IPO-3, CD150, SLAMF1, SLAM|

 Provided below are standard protocols that you may find useful for product applications.

-SLAMF1 is high-affinity self-ligand important in bidirectional T-cell to B-cell stimulation.
+High-affinity self-ligand important in bidirectional T-cell to B-cell stimulation.
 SLAM-induced signal-transduction events in T-lymphocytes are different from those in B-cells.
 Two modes of SLAM signaling are likely to exist: one in which the inhibitor SH2D1A acts as a negative regulator and another in which protein-tyrosine phosphatase 2C (PTPN11)-dependent signal transduction operates.

 If you have used an Abgent product and would like to share how it has performed, please click on the "Submit Review" button and provide the requested information.
 Our staff will examine and post your review and contact you if needed.